 For all practical purposes, these statistics refer to the same people; around the world, communities are trapped in debilitating poverty because they constantly suffer from water-related diseases and parasites, and/or because they spend long stretches of their time carrying water over long distances.

 In response to this need, we implement participatory, community-based water solutions in developing countries.
-Since we started, we’ve completed more than 15,000 water projects (and counting!) for communities in 26 countries.
+Since we started, we’ve completed more than 15,000 water projects (and counting!).